Prasanta-Hembram/Translation-work-list-for-Santali-language/README.md

 1. [Ankidroid](https://crowdin.com/project/ankidroid/sat#) - Flash card app for memorizing purpose.

 ### Which software i use to translate?
 I use Crowdin default dash.
 But when i do offline translation then i use [OmegaT](https://omegat.org/).
+I have added tmx and glossary files for translation.
+Please pardon me if i make any wrong translation !!!, you can correct me by making a pull request.
+You can use my tmx file for translating in your projects.